ruby-rcade/rcade_controls/README.md

 class Game < Gosu::Window
   def button_down(button)
     case button
-    when Coin1, Coin2
+    when Coin1, Coin2    then insert_coin
-      insert_coin
-    when P1Start
+    when P1Start         then start_one_player_game
-      start_game
-    when P1Up, P1Down, P1Left, P1Right
+    when P1Left, P1Right then move_player_one(button)
-      move_player_one(button)
-    when P1Button1
+    when P1Button1       then player_one_attack!
-      attack!
-    when Escape
-      close
+    when Quit            then close
     end
   end
 end
 ```

-For a full list of the supported buttons, refer to the [source code](https://github.com/ruby-rcade/rcade_controls/blob/master/lib/rcade_controls.rb).
+For the full list of mappings, refer to the [source code](https://github.com/ruby-rcade/rcade_controls/blob/master/lib/rcade_controls.rb).

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request